-To book select one of the dates below:
+To book or for more information select one of the dates below:

 Join Dr Michael Aicken on his two day training course in dermal filler.
 This certification includes online study, reading resources, and online testing, as well as in person practical assessment to assist your learning and help you achieve your goal.